billsix/cprogrammingbook/doc/09-Libraries.rst

         times tmpnam may be called before it can no longer find a unique name.
 TMP_MAX will be at least 25.
-If tmpnam is called more than this number of times, its behaviour is undefined by the Standard, but many implementations offer no practical limit.
+If tmpnam is called more than this number of times, its behavior is undefined by the Standard, but many implementations offer no practical limit.